Welcome to part 6 of a 10 part series:

 - If there is a long line of people waiting in line for a restaurant, even more people will get in the line and start waiting

 - The more reviews a product or service has on Amazon, Booking.com, TripAdvisor, Yelp! etc. the more people will buy it

 Beware of the bandwagon effect

 The bandwagon effect can (and is) used against you…

-Advertisers and marketers will often try to convince you to buy their product by making you believe that “everyone else” has or wants their product, or that people are lining up to buy it, and you should too.
+Advertisers and marketers will often try to convince you to buy their product by trying to make you believe that “everyone else” has their product, or that people are lining up to buy it, and you should too.
 This is known as social proof.

-Click bait bloggers try to get us to read their articles by telling us that “Twitter” is angry (Translation: 5 people complained about something)
+Clickbait bloggers and journalists try to get us to read their articles by telling us that “Twitter” is angry (Translation: 5 people complained about something)

 Why you shouldn’t follow the crowd

 “Don’t follow the crowd, let the crowd follow you.”
 Margaret Thatcher